kubernetes/enhancements/keps/sig-node/4929-exec-action-timeout/README.md

 - Feedback from alpha users is addressed.
 - Upgrade, downgrade, and feature gate disablement behavior is tested.
 - e2e tests are stable in CI.
-- Documentation is added to describe lifecycle exec timeout usage.
+- Documentation is added to describe lifecycle exec timeout usage, including the interaction between `preStop.exec.timeoutSeconds` and pod termination grace period.

 #### GA